stanchat/SmartMirror/replit.md

 # SmartMirror on Replit

 ## Overview
 This is a **SmartMirror** application running on Replit - a web-based simulation of a smart mirror system built on MagicMirror².
-It provides face recognition simulation, voice command emulation, appointment scheduling, and budget tracking features without requiring Raspberry Pi hardware.
+It provides face recognition simulation, voice command emulation, and appointment scheduling for customers, with a separate admin panel for barbers to manage their budget.

 **Version:** 2.30.0 (MagicMirror² base)
 **Language:** Node.js (v20.19.3)
 **Last Updated:** November 29, 2025

+## Pages

+### Mirror View (`/`)
+Customer-facing smart mirror display with:
+- Clock and date
+- Face recognition simulation
+- Voice command input
+- Weather (current + forecast)
+- Today's appointments
+- News feed

+### Admin Panel (`/admin`)
+Barber-only budget management page with:
+- Weekly and monthly goal tracking
+- Add earnings form
+- Transaction history
+- Edit goals functionality

 ## Features